Survey of Privacy Threats and Countermeasures in Federated Learning: Categorization of Federated Learning

 \section{Categorization of Federated Learning}

-Based on the data structures among clients, federated learning is categorized into three types as first introduced by Yang et al. \cite{yang2019federated}: horizontal federated learning (HFL), vertical federated learning (VFL), and federated transfer learning (FTL).
-Figure~\ref{FL_category} shows the data structure among clients for each type of federated learning.
-HFL assumes that each client has the same features and labels but different samples (Figure~\ref{HFL_structure}).
-On the other hand, VFL assumes that each client has the same samples but disjoint features (Figure~\ref{HFL_structure}).
-Finally, FTL applies to the scenario where each of the two clients has data that differ in not only samples but also features (Figure~\ref{FTL_structure}).
+We first review three types of FL based on the data structures among clients, as introduced by Yang et al. \cite{yang2019federated}: HFL, VFL, and FTL.
+Figure \ref{FL_category} shows each type's data structure among clients.
+HFL assumes that each client has the same features and labels but different samples (Figure \ref{HFL_structure}).
+In contrast, VFL assumes that clients share the same samples but possess disjoint features (Figure \ref{VFL_structure}).
+FTL addresses cases where clients differ in both samples and features (Figure \ref{FTL_structure}).

-In the following subsections, we describe the learning and prediction methods for each type of federated learning.
+The following subsections describe the learning and prediction methods for each FL type.